-A substitute teacher who works a full day assignment and is requested and accepts to sub during their conference or lunch period for a different teacher will be paid \$50.00 per block for the extra block assignment.
+A substitute teacher who works a full day assignment and is requested and accepts to sub during their conference or lunch period for a different teacher will be paid at the same rate of \$0.50 per min of instructional time for the extra block assignment.

-On the twentieth (20th) consecutive day in the same full-time teaching assignment, a substitute will be classified as a long-term substitute.
+On the twentieth (20^{th}) consecutive day in the same full-time teaching assignment, a substitute will be classified as a long-term substitute.
 Pay for the long-term substitute shall be \$200.00 per day.
-For the first twenty days, the long-term substitute will be paid at the daily substitute rate of \$50.00 per block.
+For the first twenty days, the long-term substitute will be paid at the daily substitute rate of \$0.50 cents per min of instructional time.
 On the twenty-first (21st) consecutive full-time day the pay will increase to \$200.00 per day and the substitute will be retroactively compensated at that same rate for the first through the twentieth days.
 Long-term substitutes are expected to complete all of the duties of the regular teacher at no additional compensation (i.e.: parent conferences, meetings, etc.).

 A substitute nurse assumes the full day's responsibility of the nurse at the school.
 The substitute nurse is "on duty" all day.
-The substitute nurse shall be paid at a rate of \$.37 per minute.
+The substitute nurse shall be paid at a rate of \$200 per day.